ashu20777/Udacity_Data_Engineering/Data_Lake_with_Spark/README.md

 ## Project structure

-The files found at this project are the following:
+Below are the file included in this project:

 - dl.cfg: Config file with AWS credentials.
 - etl.py: Program that extracts songs and log data from S3, transforms it using Spark, and loads the Fact and Dimension tables back to S3 in parquet format.